Native tree choices for Northern Virginia

 Red Maple (Acer rubrum)

 There is something red on the tree all year long, starting with the red flowers in early spring that are one of the earliest food sources for pollinators.
 Avoid planting near sidewalks as the shallow root system may cause buckling,The roots also make it hard to underplant.
 Locate far from house foundation as well.
 Straight species is superior - there is no need to buy a cultivar.
 Tolerates compacted soils, air pollution, wet and a variety of soils but not alkaline.
 Medium to fast growing.
+Fall foliage can be red or yellow.

 Common Hackberry (Celtis occidentalis)